lolkats/sbhs_forums/README.md

 - Then load http://localhost:3000/

 ##Current State of Project##
 Many things don't really work.
 Its just a skeleton for now.
-Login via SBHS working soon.
+Login via SBHS works now.